jayachandradora/DB-Design/Facebook Database Design.md

 This Java code represents a typical JPA-based data model and should work seamlessly with Hibernate as the JPA implementation.

-## JPA Repository and Data retrieval implementation
+## JPA Repository and Data Retrieval Implementation

 Sure!
 Below are the JPA repositories and service layer implementations to handle the functionality you mentioned.